kerseviciute/temporal-interference/README.md

 # Simulate the effects of a planar electric field at different frequencies on a realistic neuron

+## TODO

+- [ ] Test the effect of the orientation of the electric field on synaptic plasticity
+- [ ] Insert NMDA
+- [ ] AP threshold electric field strength with synapses

 ## Commands

 Start NEURON GUI: